sameerparvezsingh/img-to-pdfv2/README.md

 ## 💡 Tips & Tricks
 Image Order: Images appear in the PDF in the order they're displayed in the preview

-File Naming: When creating individual PDFs, each file gets a number prefix (e.g., document_1_photo.pdf)
+File Naming: Each file gets new name based on timestamp

 Large Images: The program automatically handles large images - no need to resize first